 While engaged in work experience, IP students are enrolled in WKEXP courses, and are considered full-time students at the University of Alberta.
-To successfully complete the IP, students must complete a minimum of four months of the following WKEXP courses: WKEXP 981, 982, 983.
-All WKEXP courses are ★0 and are graded on a credit/no credit basis.
-Grades are determined by the student's job performance, as evaluated by the employer, and by the student's final report, as evaluated by CAPS: Your U of A Career Centre and the Faculty of Agricultural, Life and Environmental Sciences.
+To successfully complete the IP, students must complete a minimum of four months of the following WKEXP courses: WKEXP 981, WKEXP 982, WKEXP 983.
+All WKEXP courses are \star 0 and are graded on a credit/no credit basis.
+Grades are determined by the student's job performance, as evaluated by the employer, and by the student's final report, as evaluated by the Career Centre and the Faculty of Agricultural, Life and Environmental Sciences.

-Further information about the IP can be obtained by contacting the Employer Relations Advisor at CAPS: Your U of A Career Centre.
+Further information about the IP can be obtained by contacting the Employer Relations Advisor at the Career Centre.

 Students should be aware that under Alberta's Protection for Persons in Care Act, they may be required to satisfy a criminal records check before being allowed to serve a period of internship work.
-See §23.8.3 for further details.
+See Requirement for Police Information Checks for further details.

-34.2.2 Cooperative Education Program
+Cooperative Education Program

-(1) General Information: The Cooperative Education Program is coordinated by the Faculty of Business and is open to students registered in Agricultural/ Food Business Management or Forest Business Management programs.
-Details are described in §64.5 BCom (Cooperative Education Program).
+General Information: The Cooperative Education Program is coordinated by the Faculty of Business and is open to students registered in Agricultural/Food Business Management or Forest Business Management programs.
+Details are described in BCom (Cooperative Education Program).

 All students who are Canadian citizens or permanent residents are eligible to compete for places in the co-op program following successful completion of the second year of studies in Agricultural/Food Business Management or Forest Business Management.
 Students are admitted to the program based on a combination of grades, letter of intent, letters of reference, and a personal interview.
 The application deadline is June 30.

-(2) Course Sequence: The required courses for Cooperative Education students are the same as provided in the BSc Agricultural/Food Business Management Program or BSc Forest Business Management Program.
+2. Course Sequence: The required courses for Cooperative Education students are the same as provided in the BSc Agricultural/Food Business Management Program or BSc Forest Business Management Program.
 In addition, Year 3 includes Introduction to Cooperative Education (non-credit seminar) and WKEXP 911.
 Year 4 (and 5) include WKEXP 912 and WKEXP 913.
 Note that the final term in the Cooperative Education Program must be a school term.

-34.3 Preprofessional Programs
+Preprofessional Programs